Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Ain’t no shame in it.
 Ambassador, you an’ ‘yer people lived through the extinction of ‘yer race.
 There’s no shame in bein’ wounded by that an’ needin’ time ‘ta heal.
 Gods, do we *ever* know about that..."

 "...Then you know how difficult it is."
 Ata cleared his throat and stood. "...We were a proud empire once, Great Father.
 Your words are true, but that does not dull their pain.
-Please...excuse me."
+Please... excuse me."

 He sketched a gesture of polite respect and bustled out of the dining hall, clutching after his composure like it was made of wet soap.